HopeforJustice/main/src/plugins/give-form-field-manager/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.0.0: October 25th, 2021 =
+* New: Field conditions!
+Conditionally display a field based on the donation amount or another field!
+* Change: All fields are new registered via the new Field API
+* Break: Field markup has changed to match the Field API, so existing custom styles may break!
+Test before updating on production!

 = 1.6.0: March 25th, 2021 =
 * New: Added support for the new plugin telemetry introduced in GiveWP 2.10.0